DataKinds/simplefunge/README.txt

 - 0-9 = push number to top of stack

+note: characters get converted to integers on the stack

 - + = add numbers on top of stack

 - - = subtract numbers on top of stack, going backwards, as in "top - second to top"